Telling our Stories...

 Hans Küng, the noted Swiss Catholic theologian, once said, 'Until there is peace between religions there can be no peace in the world.'
 In our current world, where religious tensions seem so fraught, I have sought, as a Christian, to reflect on what Christ's demand to 'love my neighbour ' means in this context.
 Certainly, for me, loving my neighbour must encompass understanding, respecting and seeking the good of the other.
 I would hope that others would seek to properly und

 Looking through the eyes of another can bring into fresh focus those things familiarity can too easily obscure.
-So, at this Christmas time I share some reflections on the birth and teachings of Jesus Christ as offered by a Tibetan teacher - Lama Yeshe (1935 - 1984) - from talks he gave in the Christmases of 1971-74 when first encountering Western students in Kathmandu.* Although disenchanted with the Christianity of their homelands, and seeking alternative answers in Buddhism
+So, at this Christmas time I share some reflections on the birth and teachings of Jesus Christ as offered by the Tibetan Buddhist teacher Lama Yeshe (1935–1984) from talks he gave in the Christmases of 1971-74 when first encountering Western students in Kathmandu.* Although disenchanted with the Christianity of their homelands, and seeking alternative answers in Bud

 Barbara Hepworth's Spiritual Vitality

-I've been staying a stone's throw from Barbara Hepworth's studio and museum in St Ives.
+A Garden of Presence: Encountering Barbara Hepworth in St Ives I've been staying a stone's throw from Barbara Hepworth's studio and museum in St Ives.
 So, before the crowds arrive each morning, I slip alone into her extraordinary garden - a captivating blend of sculpture and exotic planting.
 Her working spaces lie undisturbed as if she has just popped out for a moment to fetch milk for morning tea, or perhaps in her case a packet of cigarettes.
-The early morning light in St Ives is clear and full of promise, with a hint of the as yet unk
+The early morning light in St I

 The Wisdom of Imperfection